Are you looking for ways to separate your business from the pack and stop competing on price?

 Would you welcome innovations that help you raise the value you deliver while also lowering your cost structure?

-In this article we’ll explore some “Blue Ocean” strategy tools that can help you achieve these very goals.
+Strategy is one of the five domains of the Learning Business Maturity Model, and in this article we’ll explore some “Blue Ocean” strategy tools that can help you achieve these very goals.
 Specifically, we’ll discuss the Blue Ocean strategy six paths.
 You can navigate directly to specific sections of the article by using the table of links below.
-Optionally, you can download a convenient PDF with all six parts of this series, just click the button below.
+Optionally, you can download a convenient PDF with all six parts of this series, just use the form below.

 So What’s Blue Ocean Strategy?